28 Barcelona Landmarks & Top Tourist Attractions (+Map & Tips)

-Good to know: This list of the best sights and attractions in Barcelona is sorted starting with the must-sees first.
-So if you are really short on time, start with the top of this list and make your way down.
+Good to know: This list of the best sights and attractions in Barcelona is ordered with the must-sees first.
+If you’re short on time, start at the top and work your way down.

-The top 15-20 are really nice to see and you should be able to cover most of these sights in about 3 days.
-The rest is well worth it too, and if you have 4-5 days in Barcelona, you should be able to see most of the places mentioned in this guide.
+The first 10 places cover Barcelona’s most famous landmarks that are really not to be missed.
+With two-three days in the city, you should be able to see most of the top 15-20 sights.
+If you have four to five days, you should be able to see most of the places mentioned in this guide.

-These are the main landmarks, best sights, and top tourist attractions in Barcelona:
+These are the main landmarks and top tourist attractions in Barcelona:

 1. La Sagrada Familia